akeneo/pim-docs/reference/best_practices/common_best_practices.rst

 Here are some explanations of the most important points:

 * Do **NOT** modify the code in the vendors
-The next time you will update them with composer, your modifications will be lost.
+The next time you will update them with composer, your modifications would be lost.

 * Do **NOT** version vendors
 * Do **NOT** fork your vendors
-You will not benefit of dependencies patches otherwise.
+You would not benefit of dependencies patches otherwise.

 What about your dependencies?